Fragmentation of Public Sphere

 Historical Context

-The traditional public sphere was anchored by:
+The traditional public sphere included:

 - Broadcast television networks with mass audiences